venkateshanayakb/chlorhexidine-survival-analysis/README.md

 This project is based on a real clinical trial case study titled
 **“Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash with 0.12 percent and 0.2 percent Concentration on Incidence of VAP”**
-published in *Annals of International Medical and Dental Research (2021)*.
+published in *Annals of International Medical and Dental Research, Vol (7), Issue (3) 2021*.
-The complete article is included in this repository as **V7N3_e4a9253f-6b0b-4153-a4a4-7ef730d0ac80.pdf**.
+The complete article is included in this repository as **Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash.pdf**.
-(If needed locally use: `/mnt/data/V7N3_e4a9253f-6b0b-4153-a4a4-7ef730d0ac80.pdf`)
+(If needed locally use: `/data/Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash.pdf`)

 This repository reproduces and interprets **time-to-VAP (Ventilator-Associated Pneumonia)** outcomes using classical Survival Analysis methods in Python.
-All results, tables, and plots are generated via the notebook / script **Chlorhexidine_Trials.ipynb** / `analysis.py`.
+All results, tables, and plots are generated via the **Chlorhexidine_Trials.ipynb** / .

 ---